borntofrappe/game-development/07 Pokemon/Pokemon 4/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Pokemon — Final`.

-_Please note_: the technique used to introduce the player class was first introduced in "Super Mario Bros" and the update `Super Mario Bros 1`.
+_Please note_: the technique used to introduce the player class was first introduced in the Super Mario Bros. project and specifically the `Super Mario Bros 1` update.
 Refer to that folder for more information.

 ## Player